ku-fpg/ku-fpg.github.io/people/andygill/professor.md

 As a research-active professor, I am expected to find my own funding over the summer, typically from federal sources like the [National Science Foundation](http://nsf.gov/) - I would be unable to make my 50% research commitment without finding additional funding.
-Each project provides typically a month of summer, so professors work on many project over the summer.
+Each project typically provides a month of summer, so professors work on many projects over the summer.
 Depending on the rules of funding, we may or may not be able to engage in other activities during the summer.

 This split means that our focus during the semester is quite different that the focus during the summer.
-I am not allowed to take an outside job over the summer without jumping through additional hoops - we are still covered by the University IP policy over the summer.

 Assuming the service aspect is constant at 20% throughout the year, this means I have